 RESS auctions will be designed in line with trajectory targets identified in Ireland's NECP.
-The first RESS-1 auction will take place within the timeslines set out in the Climate Action Plan and assisting in the early delivery for our trajectory to 2030.
+The first RESS-1 auction will take place within the timelines set out in the Climate Action Plan and assisting in the early delivery for our trajectory to 2030.

 In terms of Communities, all projects looking for support under the new RESS will need to meet pre-qualification criteria including offering the community an opportunity to invest in and take ownership of a portion of renewable projects in their local area.
 A national register of community benefit payments will also be established.

-An Industry Briefing was held on the 13 September 2019 on RESS-1 Auction Design and Implementation to give an update on the status of the project.
+An industry briefing was held on the 13 September 2019 on RESS-1 Auction Design and Implementation to give an update on the status of the project.
 A copy of the slides are provided below.